History (HIST)

 HIST 394.
 History of Slavery & Slave Societies.
 3 Hours.

 An introduction to the slave trades, varieties of enslavement, and major slave societies around the globe from the Ancient Mediterranean to the persistence of human trafficking into the 21st century.
-Successful completion of this course satisfies the Cultures and Peoples requirement for graduation.

 HIST 398.
 Iran: Its History, Culture & Politics.
 3 Hours.

 Survey of the major eras of Iranian history, beginning with the Achaeminid Empire of Cyrus the Great and the Parthian and Sassanian Empires, those two great rivals of the Roman Empire.
 Special attention will be given to the Islamic and modern eras, with a goal of understanding the significance of Shi'i Islam for the nation, the challenges of modernization faced by the country in the nineteenth and twentieth century, and the impact of the 1979 Revolution.
-Successful completion of this course satisfies the Cultures and Peoples requirement for graduation.

 A survey of the first half of the history and culture of ancient Egypt, from its prehistoric beginnings to the end of the Second Intermediate Period when Egypt was divided.
 Major historical themes include state formation, kingship and power, civil war, and state use of religion.
 Additional topics include: pyramid building, the invention of hieroglyphic writing, and the golden age of Egyptian literature.
-Successful completion of this course satisfies the Cultures and Peoples requirement for graduation.

 HIST 402.
-Ancient Egyptian History, c.1550-30 BCE.
+Warriors, Queens, & Heretics: Ancient Egypt 1500-30 BCE.
 3 Hours.

 HIST 440.
 Critical and Cultural Theory.
 3 Hours.